 “to foster cultural and technological innovation for underserved communities throughout the world, and enhance the public’s ethical approach to developing, adopting, and sharing such innovation”

 On the Trust

-The Trust on the Quality of Cultural and Technological Innovation was established to foster change and innovation in culture and technology for underserved communities throughout the world, and also to enhance improvements in determining the benefits and risks of such innovation and the need and means to regulate it.
+The Trust on the Quality of Cultural and Technological Innovation was established to foster innovation in culture and technology for underserved communities throughout the world, and also enhance the public’s understanding of ethical approaches to developing, adopting, and sharing such innovation and the means available to them to help with or advocate reasonable regulation.
 The Trust is primarily interested in conducting work and supporting recipients who successfully do both simultaneously, since the aim is not simply an increase in effective innovation in and for Africa, its global diasporas, and structurally related communities, but also an increasingly robust ethics regarding the quality, need, influence, and regulation of any given innovation.
 Such coupled emphasis is in keeping with the Trust’s concern regarding an ongoing history of technological advancement that has benefited the few, often located outside the aforementioned communities, and a possible future where the costs and benefits of innovation are more equitable, humane, and transformative.